cfelde/cljs4excel/README.md

 https://www.cljs4excel.com.
 When you have that up and running the steps to run with all local files would be these:

+1: Build the project with:

+    lein cljsbuild once
+    lein resource

-1: Take the manifest file you downloaded earlier and change the SourceLocation so that it points to a URL you're in control of.
+2: Take the manifest file in target/cljs4excel.xml and change the SourceLocation so that it points to a URL you're in control of.

-2: Take the files in the app folder in this project repository and place them at the location of the URL you selected.
+3: Take the files and folders in the target folder and place them at the location of the URL you selected.
 There's no need to use https for this URL, and using localhost is also fine.

 Note that the manifest XML must always be placed on some network share for Excel to accept it.
 However, this network share can simply be a shared folder